-Described by NPR's Ron Schachter as "a musical Lewis and Clark, opening up new musical territories," Duo Cello e Basso “unites passion with elegance” (Boston Globe).
-Cellist/composer Emmanuel Feldman and double bassist Pascale Delache-Feldman partner to perform repertoire ranging from Bartok, Mozart and Rossini to Feldman, Pinkham and Schnittke.
+Described by NPR's Ron Schachter as "a musical Lewis and Clark, opening up new musical territories, Duo Cello e Basso “unites passion with elegance” (Boston Globe).
+Cellist/composer Emmanuel Feldman and double bassist Pascale Delache-Feldman partner to perform repertoire ranging from Bach, Mozart and Rossini to Bartok, Feldman and Schnitke.
 With more than 20 commissions and premiers to their credit, the duo creates dynamic programming that surprises and energizes audiences.

 The duo’s Boston Celebrity Series debut featured Pulitzer Prize winner John Harbison’s “Deep Dances” written for the Duo and Rebecca Rice Dance.
 Other performance credits include the Kennedy Center and the Phillips Collection in DC, and abroad, at the Ferenc Liszt Academy, Budapest, Radio France, Paris and Altes Rathaus, Vienna.